-The symbol of the rooster and bright yellow & red costumes are central to events held at various locations in Aruba, including community centers.
+Aruba’s harvest festival is now a cultural celebration featuring traditional song and dance.
+The symbol of the rooster and bright yellow and red costumes are central to events held at various locations including community centers.

 Dera Gai which translates to "burying of the rooster" in the local language-is a cultural festival which has been celebrated for about 100 years on Aruba with traditional song and dance.
 This holiday is rife with both pagan and Christian symbolism reflecting the influences of the Arawak natives and Spanish missionaries on the Island, respectively.

 Traditionally, the Dera Gai celebration was centered around an unusual ritual.
 A hole was dug in the ground, and a live rooster was buried in the hole up to its neck.
 Blindfolded revelers would then be given three tries to decapitate the rooster with a long pole (piñata-style).
 (The Catholics considered this ritual to be symbolic of the decapitation of St. John the Baptist while the pagans believed that the spilling of the blood would fertilize the earth for the next growing season.)
 The one to carry out the deed was rewarded with bottles of alcohol and other prizes.

 Today, a more humane approach is taken.
 For example, at the Dera Gai celebration in Santa Cruz-one of the biggest Dera Gai celebrations on the Island-revelers are blindfolded and tasked with locating a flag staked into the ground while swaying their hips to the rhythms of a band.
 Every now and then, the coordinator of the game fools the blindfolded participants by moving the flag while the game is in progress.
 Folk dance groups also reenact the burying and decapitation of the rooster using a plastic rooster.
 Decked out in bright yellow-and-red costumes-the yellow said to represent the bloom of the local kibrahacha tree in the month of June-these groups also perform harvest dance rituals.